 Regular data risk assessments to identify risks and dangers such as online security, physical risks such as unlocked desks and power cuts.
 Identify weak areas and plan accordingly.

 Human error is responsible for most devastating mistakes, for example, the loss or theft of a company device such as a laptop, mobile or USB stick containing private and sensitive information will be hugely detrimental not only to the organisation but to the individual whose data is now in the wrong hands.

 Huge penalties will be directed against the organisation rather than the individual who was at fault, and the damage to the reputation of the organisation may be impossible.

 For this reason, the company toolkit has to include regular employee training programmes to ensure awareness across the workplace of the importance of data protection and the extra care required in dealing with data.

 ISO 27001 Certification

 Once the ISMS is in place, organisations should apply for ISO 27001 certification from an affiliated ISO certification body.
-This will demonstrate to stakeholders that there is in place an effective ISMS and that the organisation is compliant with ISO regulations and is fully aware of the importance of information security.
+It will demonstrate to stakeholders that an effective ISMS is present, that the organisation is compliant with ISO regulations and is completely aware of the importance of information security.